-“Good load you got there, Will,” he shouted over the engines.
+“Good load you got there, Will,” Fodder shouted over the engines.

 “All right, b’ys.
-Tom, you and Martin take the dory.”
+Tom, you and Martin take the punt.”

-Martin pushed past Thomas.
+With a sudden burst of energy, Martin scurried toward the stern, pushed past Thomas.
 “No need for two of us out there, is it, Fodder?”

 “Yes, there is.
-Now go on.”
-He didn’t even turn around.
+Go on.”
+He didn’t even turn to look at them.

 Stars of light spun around Thomas.
 Goddammit.
 Not now.
 He waited.
-Couldn’t trust himself to jump into the dory if a fit was coming on.
-He scanned the water, the skiff.
-No one was watching.
-He lay his hand on the gunnel, the wood warmed now by the sun, swung his legs over the side and into the small craft, his feet landing steady and strong, body straight.
+Couldn’t trust himself to jump over the side if a fit appeared to be coming on.
+He scanned the water, drew his focus back to Fodder, then Uncle Harry.
+No one looked his way.
+He lay his hand on the gunnel, the wood warmed by the sun, swung his legs over the side and into the punt, landing steady and strong, body straight.

 Martin shook his head.
 “I got to learn how to do it like you, Tom.”

 “You will.”
-He looked toward Fodder and back into Martin’s serious brown eyes.
-“Cripes, this is a waste, what?
+He looked into Martin’s serious brown eyes.
+“Cripes, this is a waste, wha?
 The two of us out here.”

 Thomas cringed.
 “Fodder, did you send Martin out here to mind me?
 Or do I have to mind him?
 Just as well for the two of us to stay ashore, if that’s the case.”
-Fodder looked up.
+Fodder peered toward them.
 “Ya saucy bastards.
-Another word, I’ll come out and toss the two of yas overboard.
+Another word, I’ll come out and heave the two of yas overboard.
 ‘Ear me?”

 A bunch of Judas’s, they were.
 But what could he do?
 Molly Chant said he had power.
 Utter foolishness it was.
 He had no power, helpless as newborn pup, blind and useless to the world.